7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 # Question Based Hacking Methodology

+To ensure maintain it functional purose metholody will never contain - question X do Y?
+Just more Questions to be answered by you!
+If better format, technology exists to make this less of a list of questions the format should retain textual scriptablity and portablity.

 For more philsophical Hacking super dense and short article see [[Hacking-The-Thing]]

 What systems are online, but available